AshutoshPandey2001/hrms-ankhub/README.md

 * Run in terminal: ```git pull```
 * Run in terminal: ```npm install```
 * Run in terminal: ```git checkout -b firstname_modulename_yourtask``` [ ex: ```git checkout -b shubham_admin_technologyCRUD```]
-* Continue your work and at the time of push select `YES` to upstream branch.
+* Continue your work and at the time of pull/push select `YES` to upstream branch.

 **Step to add your code to GIT:**